ThatSINEWAVE/LinkWarden-Bot/README.md

 - **Detailed Mode**: Offers an exhaustive report with vendor-specific ratings from VirusTotal, detailed WHOIS information, and a comprehensive security report from urlscan.io.

 `/checklink https://example.com detailed`

+- **History**: Outputs a simple list of past links that were used for scans and keeps track of how many times each link was seen.

+`/checklhistory`

 ### Modes Explained
 - **SIMPLE**: Displays a concise embed with the top 10 warnings from VirusTotal, a summary of WHOIS information, and a link to the urlscan.io report.